Intipy/phidnet/README.md

   * Numpy
     + All data, such as matrix and vector, must be converted to numpy array object.
+    + Will be replaced by the built-in matrix library of the phidnet.

-  * Configuration of the Piednet
+  * Configuration of the Phidnet
     + phidnet.activation
     + phidnet.optimizer
     + phidnet.load